sc-ventures/cloudbreak-documentation/docs/recipes.md

 If you would like to use **Oozie** with **Ambari 2.6.1 or newer**, you must install the Ext JS library.

-Oozie requires the Ext JS library to be on the host in order to build and use the Oozie Web UI.
-Ambari is not allowed to install this library, so if you plan to use Oozie, you must ensure that ExtJS is installed prior to installing Oozie (that is, prior to cluster install).
+Ext JS is GPL licensed software and is no longer included in builds of HDP 2.6.
+Because of this, the Oozie WAR file is not built to include the Ext JS-based user interface unless Ext JS is manually installed on the Oozie server.
+If you add Oozie using Ambari 2.6.1.0 to an HDP 2.6.4 or greater stack, no Oozie UI will be available by default.
+Therefore, if you plan to use Oozie, you must ensure that ExtJS is installed prior to installing Oozie (that is, prior to cluster install).

-You can add the following PRE-AMBARI-START recipe to install Ext JS:
+You can install Ext JS by adding the following PRE-AMBARI-START recipe:

 <pre>export EXT_JS_VERSION=2.2-1
      export OS_NAME=centos6